NamNamIoT/RAK3172_CANOPUS/README.md

 Regarding One-Wire sensors, we will wait for support from RAK team in Q3-2023.
-Currently because of RUI3 limitations, there is no official library for this communication standard from Rakwireless.
+Currently, because of RUI3 limitations, there is no official library for this communication standard from Rakwireless.
+The first packages publish on 9 July 2023.
 ## Information RAK3172_Canopus board

 |     **Object**    |      **Detail component**      |             **Note**         |